Ishanoshada/Soundarya-Lahari-Mantra-Finder/README.md

 - **Paritta:** Protective chants, such as the *Mangala Sutta* (Discourse on Blessings), recited for safety and well-being.
 - **Metta:** Practices focused on cultivating loving-kindness, most notably the *Karaniya Metta Sutta*.

+### 6. Catholic Prayers
+A collection of traditional Catholic prayers from the "Prayer Time: A Collection of Catholic Prayers" booklet, including fundamental prayers, devotions, and prayers for special intentions.
+This section offers a connection to Christian contemplative and devotional practices.

+### 7. Meditation (Bhavana)
+This section provides guides on formal meditation practices from both Buddhist and Vedic traditions, offering structured methods for calming the mind, developing concentration, and cultivating wisdom.

+- **Mettā Bhavana (Loving-Kindness Meditation):** A foundational Buddhist practice aimed at cultivating boundless goodwill and compassion for all living beings.
+Sourced from texts like the "Baudhyāyage Athpotha," it offers a safe and powerful method for developing inner peace.
+- **Vipassanā (Insight Meditation):** A core Buddhist practice focused on observing the true nature of mind and matter to gain insight into impermanence, suffering, and not-self, leading towards purification and liberation.
+- **Dasa Kasina (Ten Wholes Meditation):** A classical Theravāda Buddhist technique for developing deep concentration (samatha) by focusing the entire mind on one of ten specific objects (e.g., earth, water, colors) until meditative absorption (jhāna) is attained.
+- **Vedic Mantra Meditation:** A traditional Hindu practice that uses mantras from the Vedas to focus the mind, purify consciousness, and awaken higher states of awareness through the repetition of sacred sounds.
+- **Prāṇāyāma (Vedic Breathing):** A guide to foundational Vedic breathing techniques like alternate nostril breathing, designed to balance the body's energy channels, calm the nervous system, and prepare the mind for deeper meditation.

 ---

 <p align="center">